Calabria is in our mind, since young.

 Calabria is a small peninsula attached to the larger Italian peninsula.

 The northern part of Calabria is fascinating and impervious.
-You can see the sublime mountains of the Pollino Massif, a group of peaks, ridges and steep slopes that Calabrian people share with the Lucanians.
+The sublime mountains of the Pollino Massif are a Must See destination.
+It’s the group of peaks, ridges and steep slopes that Calabrian people share with the Lucanians.
 The amazing lands around the Pollino, both in Calabria and Basilicata, have many similarities in uses, customs, popular traditions.

 The Ionian and Tyrrhenian coasts seem to be two distant worlds, since they belong to very different geographical contexts.